Legal

 You may not:

-RackWatch does not provide platform source code under this EULA.
-If you need source escrow for compliance reasons (regulated industries, government contracts), contact hello@rackwatch.io about Enterprise tier — escrow arrangements are negotiable case by case.
+RackWatch does not provide platform source code under this EULA during the ordinary course of business.
+The agent (rackwatch/rackwatch-agent) is published under the Apache License 2.0 and remains so.
+If you need source escrow for compliance reasons (regulated industries, government contracts), contact hello@rackwatch.io — escrow arrangements are negotiable case by case.

 6. Updates